ori-wagmi/DCTRLMEMBERSHIP/README.md

 - creationDate
 - name

 The NFT is meant intended to be a 1:1 lifetime onchain representation with each physical human being.
-The NFT is "soulbound" in the sence that it cannot be traded by default.
+The NFT is "soulbound" in the sense that it cannot be traded by default.

 The MembershipNFT is expected to be upgraded to a TokenBoundAccount using AccountV3.
 This way, the MembershipNFT can hold additional NFTs and scale to additional onchain activities.